LaserWorker/GuixSwayVM/README.md

 Second make a virtual drive with "qemu-img create" like this:
->qemu-img create -f qcow2 newdriveimage.img 20G
+> $ qemu-img create -f qcow2 newdriveimage.img 20G

 that is: